-However, you basically have to guess at which foods are causing problems and try eliminating those.
-If you are way off the mark, you probably won’t feel much better.
+However, you basically have to guess at which foods are causing problems and try to eliminate those.
+If you are way off, you probably won’t get very good results.

 This is where I find it really helpful to guide which foods you eliminate with either: